yassminty/I3E_Assignment2/README.md

 experience.
 o E.g. a locked door, powered down teleporter, blocked off exit
 • There must be at least 3 different types of collectibles in the world.
-• One special collectible must be picked up in one area and placed in another. o E.g. picking up a power crystal in Area B, and placing it in an engine in Area A.
+• One special collectible must be picked up in one area and placed in another. [ring] o E.g. picking up a power crystal in Area B, and placing it in an engine in Area A.
 • Once all collectibles are collected and the special collectible is placed, the